justinas-b/iac-workshop/topic-3/README.md

 # TBC

-**1.** Copy all .tf and .sh files from directory topic-3 to your working-dir
+**1.** Copy all .tf and .sh files from directory topic-3 to your working-dir:

 ```bash
 cp ../topic-3/*.tf ./